-What is Palliative Care?
+What is palliative care?

-Who is a candidate for Palliative Care?
+Who is a candidate?

-St. Vincent’s Palliative Care Team
+Our Palliative Care Team

 - Providing information about diagnosis, prognosis and treatment options

-• Offering guidance during the process of making treatment decisions
+- Guiding patients through the process of making treatment decisions

-• Offering a caring presence and supporting the patient’s search for a new sense of meaning, purpose and hope
+- Supporting the patient’s search for a new sense of meaning, purpose and hope

 - Advocating on the patient’s behalf to make sure his or her wishes are honored